Crimes against humanity: 20th century

-Sources say the 20th century can be considered the bloodiest period in global history.
+Numerous sources cite the 20th century as the bloodiest century in global history.
 Millions of civilian infants, children, adults, and elderly people died in warfare.
 One civilian perished for every combatant killed.
-Efforts of the International Committee of the Red Cross, humanitarian laws, and rules of warfare were not able to stop these crimes against humanity.
-These terminologies were invented since previous vocabulary was not enough to describe these offenses.
-War criminals did not fear prosecution, apprehension, or imprisonment before World War II.
+Prior to World War II, war criminals did not face the possibility of prosecution, apprehension, or imprisonment.
 Britain's Prime Minister Winston Churchill favored the outright execution of war criminals.
 The United States was more lenient and called for a just trial.
-The British Government was convinced to institute the Nuremberg Trial which left several legacies.
-These are worldwide jurisdiction for severe war crimes, creation of international war crime tribunals, judicial procedures that documented history of colossal crimes effectively, and success of UN courts in holding impartial trials.
+The British Government was convinced to institute the Nuremberg Trials, which left several legacies.
+These include worldwide jurisdiction for severe war crimes, the creation of international war crime tribunals, judicial procedures that effectively documented the history of colossal crimes, and the success of UN courts in holding impartial trials.

+South Africa operated under apartheid system from 1948 into the 1990s in violation of the 1973 Apartheid convention, which declared apartheid to be a crime against humanity.
+Following international action and backlash, the apartheid system was dismantled at the end of the 20th century.

-The UN pointed out the Rome Statute of the International Criminal Court (ICC) specifically Article 7 (Crimes against Humanity), which defines large-scale acts of violence against a locality's civilian populace.
-These acts consist of murder; annihilation; enslavement; bondage; forced removal of the population; imprisonment or deprivation of physical liberty that violates international laws; maltreatment; forced prostitution and rape; discrimination and tyranny against certain groups; apartheid (racial discrimination and segregation); and, other inhumane acts.
-A publication from Trial International mentioned that crimes against humanity have been collated starting in 1990.
-These were the 1993 Statute of the International Criminal Tribunal for Yugoslavia, 1994 Statute of the International Tribunal for Rwanda, and 1998 Rome Statute of the International Criminal Court.
+The UN highlighted the Rome Statute of the International Criminal Court (ICC), specifically Article 7 (Crimes against Humanity), which defines large-scale acts of violence against a locality's civilian populace.
+These acts include murder, extermination, enslavement, deportation or forcible transfer of the population, imprisonment or other severe deprivation of physical liberty in violation of international laws, torture, forced prostitution and rape, persecution against certain groups, apartheid (racial discrimination and segregation), and other inhumane acts.
+A publication from Trial International mentioned that crimes against humanity have been codified starting in 1990.
+These include the 1993 Statute of the International Criminal Tribunal for Yugoslavia, the 1994 Statute of the International Tribunal for Rwanda, and the 1998 Rome Statute of the International Criminal Court.
 The latter contains the latest and most extensive list of detailed crimes against civilians.

 21st century

-A report on the 2008–09 Gaza War by Richard Goldstone accused Palestinian and Israeli forces of possibly committing a crime against humanity.
+A report on the 2008–09 Gaza War by Richard Goldstone accused Israeli and Hamas forces of possibly committing a crime against humanity.
 The report concluded that Israel had used disproportionate force, targeted Palestinian civilians, used them as human shields, and destroyed civilian infrastructure.
 Hamas was found to have deliberately targeted Israeli civilians and Israeli infrastructure by mounting indiscriminate rocket attacks.
 Both the Israeli government and Hamas dismissed the findings of the report.
+In an April 2011 Washington Post article Goldstone wrote the report would have been a different document if he had known in 2009 what he knew in 2011.